snwfdhmp/git-ls/README.md

 # Contributing

-⭐️ Leaving a star is a great way to support !
+⭐️ Leaving a star helps a lot !

 📭 PR/Issues are open.
 Send your PR or your feature request